 What are the differences between chili flakes and red pepper flakes?

-The difference between Chili Flakes and Red Pepper Flakes is that Chili flakes are made from a singular chili species which has been dried and crushed up.
+The difference between Chili Flakes and Red Pepper Flakes is that Chili flakes are made from a singular chili species that has been dried and crushed up.

 Whereas Red Pepper Flakes are the same thing but are comprised of multiple types of peppers.